-Corruption not only harms the environment, but also severely hits society's least privileged.
-While resources and benefits are exchanged among the rich and well connected, the inequitable distribution of natural resources exacerbates an already dire situation for many people.
+Corruption not only harms the environment, but also severely Private sector hits society's least privileged.
+While resources and benefits are exchanged among the rich and well connected, the inequitable The private sector can play a key role by shunning business with distribution of natural resources exacerbates an already dire situ- unethical or corrupt officials or agents and encouraging transation for many people.

-Tackling corruption will help create equitable access to essential resources such as water, and a clean environment.
-In confronting this crime, an inclusive commitment to action is needed from all fronts, including communities, businesses and Government, while policies that promote transparency, accountability and integrity are simultaneously being developed.
+all fronts, including communities, businesses and Government, inspiring public confidence and enhancing brand reputation. while policies that promote transparency, accountability and integrity are simultaneously being developed.